Esri/defense-solutions-webappbuilder/CoordinateConversion/tests/README.md

 #### From a browser

-1. Deploy the lib, test, and intern components to a web server.
+1. Deploy the CoordinateConversion and intern components to a web server.
-2. Open a browser to http://hostname/path_to_predictive_analysis/node_modules/intern/client.html?config=test/intern-client
+2. Open a browser to http://hostname/path_to_coordinate_conversion_folder/node_modules/intern/client.html?config=test/intern-client
 3. View the results in the browser console window.
 Note, some tests intentionally raise exceptions so you may find it useful to disable any pause on exception features within your developer tools.